PROJECT Nyumen

 煮麺 ・Nyūmen

-This Kitchen Culture Cooking Club PROJECT is about making NYŪMEN (sōmen noodles in piping hot broth) in YOUR kitchen… and sharing with fellow members what you have made.
+This Kitchen PROJECT is about making NYŪMEN (sōmen noodles in piping hot broth) in YOUR kitchen.

 On chilly days nyūmen makes for a quick, belly-warming light meal.
 Use this BASIC RECIPE as a point of departure for developing your own house version.

-There are many members of KCCC who eat plant-based foods exclusively.
-For those, and others who would like to increase their consumption of non-animal foodstuffs, note there are MANY vegetarian and vegan options listed in the basic recipe.
+For those who eat plant-based foods exclusively, and others who would like to increase their consumption of non-animal foodstuffs, note there are MANY vegetarian and vegan options listed in the basic recipe.

 Scroll down for several BROTH OPTIONS.